 Upon the employee's verbal or written request to a supervisor, the supervisor shall authorize paid sick days for any of the purposes referenced in this section.
-If a written request is received, the supervisor shall ensure the employee indicated he or she is requesting Kin Care leave and whom it is being used for.
+If a written request is received, the supervisor shall ensure the employee indicated they are requesting Kin Care leave and whom it is being used for.
 If the request is verbal, the supervisor shall indicate in the "Reason for Absence" section of the Absence Request Telephonic Notification form (SH-R-96), the employee is requesting Kin Care leave and whom it is being used for.

 Supervisors shall not request the medical reason for the employee using Kin Care leave.
-The supervisor cannot require the employee to find his or her own work replacement.
+The supervisor cannot require the employee to find their own work replacement.